uwescience/hsistem-cloud101/_episodes/02_framework.md

 ![red queen](/cloud101_aws/fig/redqueen.png)

-We work out of the eScience Institute and UW IT to try and accelerate research by helping the **Researcher**.
-Our model for the **Researcher** is the Red Queen from _Through The Looking Glass_: A person running very fast just to stay in once place.
+We work out of the eScience Institute and UW IT to accelerate research.
+Our model for a **Researcher** is the Red Queen from _Through The Looking Glass_: Running very fast just to stay in once place.
-We tend to work with Researchers who can make the time to stop running for a moment in order to learn about and evaluate the cloud as a research computing platform.
-This one-day course is primarily introductory but also as hands-on as we can make it.

 > ## Our Call To Action To You